OpenEvalProject/evals/manuscripts/elife-76174/v2/manuscript.md

 Two important changes have happened since the majority of the data here was collected.
 Firstly, in the jurisdictions studied, effective vaccines have been developed and deployed for those aged 5 and up (The New York Times, 2020).
 There are several ways in which this may effect cluster sizes in the school setting.
 To the extent that the general population (including adults) being vaccinated reduces incidence of COVID (Wilder-Smith and Mulholland, 2021; Leshem and Wilder-Smith, 2021; Mallapaty, 2021), there will be fewer introductions of SARS-CoV-2 into the classroom, and so fewer exposures will occur leading to fewer clusters.
 This effect may be dampened by relaxation of distancing and other measures that were keeping COVID-19 at bay and are no longer necessary in the context of vaccination.
 The distribution of cluster sizes when clusters do occur will also change: many students who might otherwise be infected will be protected by the vaccine, others who are vaccinated but infected (breakthrough infection) may have reduced symptoms and therefore may not be detected.
 We therefore expect the mean cluster size to be reduced by vaccination, in age ranges where vaccination has been deployed.
 It is unclear what the consequences will be for the dispersion.

 Secondly, new, more transmissible variants of SARS-CoV-2 have emerged (CDC, 2021a), most notably the Alpha variant, the Delta variant, the Omicron variant, and most recently the BA.2 strain of the Omicron variant, each with a substantially higher transmissibility than its predecessors.
-A natural way to implement this change in our model is to multiply Rc by an appropriate factor, boosting the size of clusters, without changing the dispersion parameter k.
+A natural way to implement this change in our model is to multiply $R_{c}$ by an appropriate factor, boosting the size of clusters, without changing the dispersion parameter $k$.
 Data from the period in which Delta was the prevalent strain is not available, but schools in the Canada and the US saw resurgences in clusters in schools around school openings (Cravey, 2021; Star staff wire services, 2021; CNN, 2021).

 Our data and model have some limitations.
 The data rely on crowdsourcing, and there is reason to believe that reporting is incomplete.
 Inequity may effect data collection, as wealthier districts are more likely to have the resources to identify and track transmission.
 In general, larger clusters may be more likely to be reported.
 In the modelling, we assumed a Poisson random variable for the cluster size, with an underlying gamma-distributed rate variable.
 This is a flexible model allowing for considerable overdispersion, but it is simple and does not explicitly handle complexities such as the differences between elementary and high schools.
 Our estimates of the transmission rate were derived (where feasible) from a model with a fixed number of hours that the index case would be infectious in the classroom, and fixed class sizes.
 Accounting for variation in these would result in more variability in the estimates.

 A major limitation of our analysis is how we assigned cases to clusters.
 Since the only data available was the number of cases reported on a given day at a school, we put cases in the same cluster if they occurred within 7 days of each other.
 The choice of 7 days was informed by the serial interval of COVID-19, but unavoidably, some cases will have been put in clusters that were not linked by transmission, whereas other that were linked were not put in the same cluster.
 Furthermore, we assumed that all clusters consisted of an index case and a number of other cases directly infected by the index case.
 In reality, there may be longer chains of transmission.
-Any of these assumptions may bias our estimates of the distribution of ν and β.
+Any of these assumptions may bias our estimates of the distribution of $ν$ and $\beta$.
 Finally, our illustrative modelling of the impact of interventions was simple, and used simple assumptions for the impacts of masking, distancing, and cohorts (bubbling).
 Our estimates of the per-contact transmission rate per unit time could, however, be used in more sophisticated simulation modelling to compare interventions.

 Despite these limitations, our approach has distinct advantages.
 We have developed estimates of the person-to-person transmission rate derived directly from data.
 The data we use (cluster sizes) are relatively easy to access.
 This approach does not require individual-level data or contact tracing information, which are often not available; individuals may be identifiable and data are held within public health institutions.
 However, we note that if it were available, contact tracing data would be an excellent gold standard against which to check our assumptions about cluster identification.
 Our estimation approach, together with cluster size data, offers a high-resolution view of transmission: we can estimate the distribution of cluster sizes in specific settings, accounting for reporting and overdispersion, and in some contexts we can estimate the transmission rate, all without requiring either individual-level data or assumptions on transmission parameters such as the serial interval (see, in contrast, Cori et al., 2013; Wallinga and Teunis, 2004, which require serial interval estimates).
 The results offer context-specific tools to simulate interventions in particular settings (here, schools).
 The methods are readily generalizable to other structured settings, such as workplace outbreaks where workplaces are similar in size and structure.
 Our results also suggest the need for data collection activities that can relate cluster sizes to setting variables such as occupancy, density, ventilation, activity, and distancing behaviour.
 Ultimately this would provide the data needed to design interventions that best reduce school and/or workplace transmission.